cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D4/d4_implementation 1.md

 Overall, certain teammates researched languages and taught others when needed.
 Basic guides were used as well to ensure correct syntax.

 # 5. Deployment
+We are using Hostwind to host the website and WinSCP to upload files to the website.
 The product is being hosted [here](http://hwsrv-766227.hostwindsdns.com).

 # 6. Licensing
 [MIT License](https://github.com/cloudandr0id/DNDCharacterCreation/blob/main/LICENSE.md)